-International students will be required to submit a new "Request for Certificate of Eligibility and Declaration and Certification of Finances" form to request an updated Form I-20 or IAP-66 valid for the updated semester of admission.
+International students must submit a new "Request for Certificate of Eligibility and Declaration and Certification of Finances" form to request an updated Form I-20 or IAP-66 valid for the updated semester of admission.
 Unused Forms I-20 or IAP-66 must first be returned.
-For more information, please see the Visa and International Services site.
+For more information and to utilize the AccessVIS system, please see the Visa and International Services website.